 The GeoSciML 4.1 is an ISO General Feature Model (ISO19101, ISO19109) implementation of portions of the North American Data Model (NADM , 2004) and CSIRO XMML.
-GeoSciML also provides models for concepts at the immediate periphery of geological mapping, such as boreholes, geologic specimen and laboratory analysis, modelled as SF_SamplingFeatures and OM_Observations (OGC 10-004r3).
+GeoSciML also provides models for concepts at the immediate periphery of geological mapping, such as boreholes, geologic specimens and laboratory analysis, modelled as SF_SamplingFeatures and OM_Observations (OGC 10-004r3).